netwrkspider/sqlnuke/README.md

 SQLNUKE More advanced & automated sqli scanner & dork parser to get best result from telegram bot.
 Find sqli from dork , get result from scan & start dump from bot.
 Unique way for integrating SQLMAP & telegram, to get better result anytime, anyplace & any device.

-NOTE : This is for Educational & Research purpose only.
+NOTE : This project is made for educational and ethical testing purposes only.
+It is the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 #Features